ilikerice123/poke/README.md

 }
 ```

-### TODO:
+#### TODO:
-- refactor api.py in tandem with logic.py to be more legible
+- refactor api.py in tandem with logic.py to be more legible, better error handling
-- refactor the way poke_id is assigned (refactor out of globa var?)
+- refactor the way poke_id is assigned (refactor out of globa var?) *
-- fix not found errors on go server
+- fix not found errors on go server *
-- fix poke_id getting requested right away
-- fix the way poke = true is propogated/get rid of it
-- remove unnecessary comments in pi script
+- remove unnecessary prints in pi script
-- add better error handling in pi script